Overcome it and THRIVE

 - The difficulty disappears if sufferers are certain that no one is around or likely to arrive.

 If you suffer from shy bladder, The Thrive Programme is entirely about you !
-It is a revolutionary and highly effective training programme which will teach you to understand how to grasp control of the beliefs, thoughts and emotions that maintain the problem.
+It is a revolutionary and highly effective training programme which will teach you to understand how to grasp control of the beliefs, thoughts and emotions that maintain your shy bladder.

 The Thrive Programme can help you completely change the way you think and feel about yourself, enabling you to overcome your shy bladder in just six weekly sessions.